Psychtoolbox-3/psychtoolbox-3.github.com/contribute.markdown

 "Psychtoolbox Support Membership".

-Your lab can now financially contribute to Psychtoolbox sustainability, upkeep and continued improvement, by once a year buying such a community membership for a modest fee.
+Your lab can now financially contribute to Psychtoolbox sustainability, upkeep and continued improvement, by once a year buying such a membership for a modest fee.
 This membership entitles you to some paid support for questions regarding efficient use of Psychtoolbox, questions regarding the resolution of issues you may have with it, fixing